Voter turnout in Canada

 Voter turnout is the percentage of registered voters who cast a ballot in an election.
 The following presents voter turnout figures for Canada's general elections as compiled by Elections Canada.

+It is important to differentiate between the percentage of eligible voters and the percentage of voters relative to the entire population (see chart below).
+For example, in 1867, 73.1% of eligible voters voted, which represented only 8.3% of the total population.
+When women got the vote in 1918, 67.7% of eligible voters voted, which represented 35.8% of the total population, a huge jump from previous elections.